 The demand for small, precision, high volume components has allowed MIM to thrive in the electronics sector

 The ongoing miniaturisation of electronic devices calls for ever smaller parts with better performance at lower cost.
 This is where Metal Injection Moulding can put forward its strengths.

 Lightning connector for Apple devices

+Few other technologies can compete with Metal Injection Molding’s combination of high volume capability and tight tolerances.
 This is just one of many MIM applications that can be found in smartphones and mobile devices produced by a wide range of OEMs.

 Cold plates and heatsinks

-Mobile phone parts
+Mobile and smartphone parts